- About the Project

 In this article, Barbara Fields argues “whiteness is the ideological counterpart of race relations, both of them ways of skirting around the relations of political, social, and economic power that have determined the place of Afro-Americans in American society.”

-In The Whites of Their Eyes, Stuart argues that the media helps create and transform ideologies, including the definition and imagery or race by employing racist archetypes which are still observed today.
-He further claims the media does this through inferential racism, which is representations of events and situations relating to race, where racist premises are unquestioned assumptions.
+In The Whites of Their Eyes, Stuart Hall argues that the media helps create and transform ideologies, including the definition and imagery or race by employing racist archetypes which are still observed today.
+Hall suggests that the media does this through inferential racism, or guided representations of events and situations relating to race, where racist premises are unquestioned assumptions.

 The Alchemy of Race and Rights is a powerful autobiographical essay in which Patricia Williams, a lawyer and professor of commercial law, the great-great-granddaughter of a slave and a white southern lawyer, reflects on the intersection of race, gender, and class.